heyimyunyl/JDNDownloader/README.md

-# Just Dance Now Asset Downloader (JDNAssetDownloader)
+# Just Dance Now Asset Downloader (JDNDownloader)

-JDNAssetDownloader is a tool for downloading textures, audios and video previews from Just Dance Now' old servers.
+JDNDownloader is a tool for downloading textures, audios and video previews from Just Dance Now' old servers.

 ## Installation & Usage

 Just download the zip file from the releases page and run the .py file.
-It will download everything under the folder called "songs" and their original path.
+If you want to download songs that you want, you can edit the songs.json file by replacing the codenames with case sensitive.
+It will download everything under the folder called
+"songs" and their original path.

 ## Contributing